wp-plugins/social-share-buttons-by-supsystic/readme.txt

 = Networks to show =

-1. Click “Add Networks” button.
+1. Click “Add Networks” social button.
 2. Choose networks, with which you want to create social buttons.
 You can select any numbers of social networks.
 Also here you can choose “Like” button for your site.
 3. Click “Select” button.